 - Detection

-- Heartbeat networks: watch out for partitions!
+- Heartbeat networks: watch out for high latency & partitions

 - Software process monitoring

 - Software heartbeats & watchdog timers

 - How long is it before you detect something is wrong and do something about it?

 - What if a service is not responding?

-- Sure, you can have it restarted

-- But a user may not have patience.
+- You can have it restarted ... but a user may not have patience

 - Maybe fail gracefully

 - Or, better yet, have an active backup

+- Monitoring, logging, and notifications

-- Use logging it may be your only hope in figuring out what went wrong with your systems or your software
+- It may be your only hope in figuring out what went wrong with your systems or your software

+- But make it useful and easy to find